ericsun95/Flying-High-Again/written_exam/markedquestions.md

 If an aircraft is equipped with a fixed-pitch propeller and a float-type carburetor, the first indication of carburetor ice would most likely be loss of RPM.
 The formation of ice in the carburetor reduces the amount of fuel reaching the engine.
 This causes a reduction of RPM.

+- <span style="color:green"> A constant-speed propeller is more efficient than other propellers because: </span>
+- It allows selection of the most efficient engine rpm for the given conditions.
+A constant-speed propeller converts a high percentage of brake horsepower into thrust horsepower over a wide range of rpm and airspeed combinations.
+Therefore, it is more efficient than other propellers.

+- <span style="color:green"> You have been running an excessively rich mixture for some time now.
+As a result: </span>
+- The spark plugs may become fouled.
+  Excessively rich mixtures will cause additional carbon buildup on spark plugs, which may cause engine roughness.

 ### Aerodynamics of Stalls and Spins
 - <span style="color:green"> During an approach to a stall, an increased load factor will cause the airplane to </span>
 - stall at a higher airspeed.
 An airplane's stalling speed increases in proportion to the square root of the load factor.
 A higher load factor raises the stall speed.

 #### Questions
 - <span style="color:green"> If the engine oil temperature and cylinder head temperature gauges have exceeded their normal operating range, the pilot may have been operating with </span>